 For best results, Actinovate should be applied before disease onset as a preventative treatment.
-If disease pressure is high, Actinovate can be tank mixed with another fungicide labelled for use on the target disease.
+(Actinovate can be tank-mixed with another fungicide labeled for use on the target disease.)

-After application, the area should not be entered for one hour or until the Actinovate is dry.
+After application, the area should not be entered for four hours in agriculture or greenhouse applications, or until the Actinovate suspension is dry.

 Plants should not be watered for 4 hours after application.

 Actinovate contains live microbial spores, so it has a 12-month shelf life to ensure the survival and efficacy of the microbes.